Wrelks-Quantum/wrelks.github.io/Contributor.md

 - **Must** be able to put in a couple hours each week.
 - A little knowledge in speaking English, you **do not** need to be fluent.

+## Want to apply?

+Check out the application <a href="https://discord.gg/VpQ586u">discord</a> if you are ready to apply.
+Good luck!

 <style>
 green {
     color: #52c41a;